Best Nikon wide-angle zoom lenses in 2026: top options for seeing the bigger picture

 A good wide-angle zoom can be useful for just about any type of photography.
 They are particularly prized for landscape photography, where a wide-angle perspective is favoured for filling the frame with sumptuous vistas, and a zoom is useful for fine-tuning your compositions in situations where that's less easy to do by moving your feet.
 They also are popoular among architecture photographers for creating frame-filling images of large buildings.
 Elsewhere, wide-angle zooms can also play a part in street, documentary and even creative portraiture.
 It's all about how you use them.

 Another big use of wide-angle zooms is in video and vlogging, where you generally want a nice wide perspective.
-As such, many wide-angle zooms have video-friendly features such as Power Zoom functionality (motorized zoom for smooth movement that looks good on camera), silent focusing, or a fixed physical length that doesn't change when the lens zooms – handy for use with a stabilising gimbal.
+As such, some wide-angle zooms have video-friendly features such as Power Zoom functionality (motorized zoom for smooth movement that looks good on camera), silent focusing, or a fixed physical length that doesn't change when the lens zooms – handy for use with a stabilizing gimbal.

 Can you use Nikon F-mount lenses on Nikon Z-mount cameras?